matthiku/cSpot/readme.md

 6. Start creating new plans and add items accordingly
 7. Modify the predefined list of user roles according to your needs

+#### Development
+In order to develop (program) c-SPOT, you need to have learned some Laravel development basics.
+Node.js and NPM need to be installed, then run "NPM install" to have all the assets available.
+Check https://laravel.com/docs/5.3/elixir for further information.

 ### Future Enhancements (c-SPOT 2.0)

 - Pre-populate the songs database with popular **public domain** lyrics
-- Program the frontend as a Single Page App using AngularJS and the backend as a RESTful API
+- Program the frontend as a Single Page App using AngularJS or better Vue.js and the backend as a RESTful API
 - Enable user to programmatically select Bible references (done)
 - Add feature to send lyrics and Bible verses to a projector (done)